 Top Pick for Baseball: Shoeless Joe Professional Series

-Shoeless Joe's Professional Series catcher's mitt is our top pick for left handed Baseball catchers.
+Shoeless Joe's Professional Series catcher's mitt is our top lefty catchers mitt pick for left handed baseball catchers.
 (Note: The picture above shows the right hand version of the mitt).

 The shell of the mitt is built using "tobacco tanned" steer hide leather.
 It is an open back and closed web mitt, it comes with a leather wrist protector, and each is individually laced and stitched by hand in North America.